iamdhariot/RetrofitDagger2Example/README.md

 DatabaseConfig.php
 getdata.php

-Place this folder android in your xampp\htdocs\"android-folder-here" In my case: C:\xampp\htdocs\android
+Place this folder android in your xampp\htdocs\<android-folder-here>
+In my case: C:\xampp\htdocs\android

 link to access heroes data using api in my case: http://<your-id-address>/android/getdata.php